This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

 That said, we will go ahead and do a quick comparison of Facebook, Pinterest and Weibo’s monthly active users or MAUs to see how the numbers are stacking up to one another.

 Wordwide or Global MAU

 Worldwide or global monthly active users include all users from all geographical regions.

-That said, Facebook’s worldwide MAUs reached 2.8 billion as of fiscal Q4 2020, well ahead of Pinterest’s global 459 million MAUs reported in the same quarter.
+That said, Facebook’s worldwide MAUs reached 2.9 billion as of fiscal Q2 2021, well ahead of Pinterest global 454 million MAUs reported in the same quarter.

-Year over year, Facebook’s worldwide MAUs reported in fiscal 4Q 2020 represent a growth rate of 12%.
+Year over year, Facebook’s worldwide MAUs reported in fiscal 2Q 2021 represent a growth rate of 7%.

 Since fiscal 2016, Facebook’s worldwide MAUs have been on a rise and have been growing at an average growth rate of roughly 10%.

-Compared that with Pinterest, the company reported an even better MAUs growth rate.
+Compared that with Pinterest, the company reported a slightly better MAUs growth rate.

-Year over year, Pinterest’s global MAUs grew 37% in fiscal 4Q 2020, about 3X the growth rate of Facebook in the same quarter.
+Year over year, Pinterest’s global MAUs grew 9% in fiscal 2Q 2021, a modest growth rate slightly higher than that of Facebook in the same quarter.

-On a side note, Facebook’s MAUs is nearly one-third of the world’s total population of 8 billion.
+On a side note, Facebook’s MAUs is a significant figure as it represents nearly one-third of the world’s total population of 8 billion.